 He added that the injuries of the two people in hospital were "not life-threatening".

-The fire service has described the fire as "significant" and sent 10 fire engines to the scene.'Not suspicious'
+The fire service has described the fire as "significant" and sent 10 fire engines to the scene.

 A further 10 engines were later despatched to relieve the initial crews at the site, near Pontefract.